danielitogomez/jenkins-aws-terraform/README.md

 sudo apt-get update && sudo apt-get install ansible -y
 ```

-### One a terraform apply was run, send this command for install apache to remote server using Ansible.
+### Once terraform apply was run, send next command for install apache to remote server using Ansible.
-* Depending of your user use ec2-user for AWS AMIs, but maybe in your AMI is diferent, and change the host in the setup.yaml and hosts
+* Depending of your AWS AMI will be the user.
+* Change the host in the setup.yaml and file hosts
 ```
 ansible-playbook setup.yml --user=ec2-user -i hosts
 ```